 What is cyber law?

-Cyber Law in India, often known as IT Law, is the body of law governing information technology, such as computers and the Internet.
+Cyber Law often known as IT Law, is the body of law governing information technology, such as computers and the Internet.
 It is related to legal informatics and oversees digital information circulation, software, information security, and e-commerce.

 Cyberlaw in India is not a distinct area of law but rather encompasses elements of contract, intellectual property, privacy, and data protection legislation.
 The concept of intellectual property is central to IT law.